raveious/DnD-character-sheets/_characters/thia_galanodel.md

 A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
 A creature made of inorganic material such as stone, crystal, or metal has disadvantage on this saving throw.

-A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.
+A non-magical object that isn't being worn or carried also takes the damage if it's in the spell's area.

 > **At Higher Levels:**
 > When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d8 for each slot level above 2nd.